James C. Mahan: Attempted assassination of Donald Trump

 On June 18, 2016, an attempt was made to assassinate the presumptive Republican nominee for the 2016 United States presidential election, Donald Trump, in the final weeks of the Republican presidential primaries by Michael Steven Sandford, a British national.

 Sandford was arraigned on July 7, 2016, pleading not guilty.
 His trial was set for August 22, 2016.
 On September 13, 2016, Sandford pled guilty in the United States District Court for the District of Nevada to charges of being an illegal alien in possession of a firearm and disrupting an official function.
-Prior to his trial, Sandford had signed a plea agreement that reduced his maximum sentence from 20 years to 27 months.
+Before his trial, Sandford had signed a plea agreement that reduced his maximum sentence from 20 years to 27 months.
 A third charge of being an illegal alien in possession of a firearm was dropped.
 Sandford apologized for his actions, saying "I know saying sorry is not enough.
-I really do feel awful about what I did.
+I do feel awful about what I did.
 I wish there was some way to make things better.
 I have cost taxpayers so much money.
 I feel terrible."
 Sandford subsequently claimed to have no memory of the assassination attempt.